 What can I expect on the first appointment?

 The first appointment is scheduled for 90 minutes.
 Your therapist will complete a thorough review of your history and your reasons for coming to OCPT.
 A total-body evaluation is then performed to look for links to your current complaints.
 Based on those findings, a treatment plan is developed with your goals in mind, and your initial treatment is performed.
 You will also be instructed in a home exercise program to support any changes made during the first treatment, and advised of any lifestyle changes that may improve your condition.

 Why is a home program important?

-A home program of exercise, stretching or instruction in postural positioning is prescribed to support changes made during treatment.
-Long and short term improvements are significantly influenced by whether these suggestions are followed.
+A home exercise program is developed based on the evaluation results and your response to treatment.
+A home program may consist of exercise, stretching or instruction in postural positioning which support changes made during treatment.
+Long and short-term improvements are significantly influenced by whether the program developed especially for your needs is followed.